 Lately I’ve been spending a lot more time on site of our new build — Bruno is often calling me out to make quick decisions (like this morning deciding where all the taps in our house would go), and to keep costs down we’ve been working there on weekends doing what we can.

 So what does proper footwear look like?
 Fully closed and rubber soles are a must.
 I went one better and got actual work boots but not wanting to compromise on style (of course) opted for the super chic boots from she wear.
-You guys were loving the pic of these on Instagram on the weekend and I don’t blame you — I’m in love!
 These boots comply with all the tough Australian/NZ standards, including steel caps and lots of padding.

 Depending on the work you will be doing, you may also need to wear a hard hat, safety glasses or long sleeve shirt and pants.

-4. General induction.
 We make sure anyone coming on site gets a quick run down on things to look out for, like low beams, or uneven and wet surfaces.
-This general induction of common hazards and how to control them is actually a requirement under safeworkaustralia.gov.au More full-on inductions are needed for people working on site.
+This general induction of common hazards and how to control them is actually a requirement under safeworkaustralia.gov.au.
+More full-on inductions are needed for people working on site.

-What other tips do you have for being safe on a construction site?
+What other construction site safety tips can you add?
 I’d love to read them below and avoid taking another trip to the hospital any time soon!